30th JUNE 2020

 - Identifying ‘untapped’ pools of talent and why they are great candidates for your teams

-- What do IT leaders need to do to support this upskilling and recruitment project?
+- What do IT leaders need to do to support upskilling, onboarding and recruitment projects?

-- Discussing the expansion of the role of IT leaders to include talent acquisition skills
+- Discussing the expansion of all our roles to include talent acquisition skills and management

 Nabila Salem, President, Revolent Group

 Educating, inspiring and nurturing the future talent pool to pursue STEM subjects is key to overcoming the deficit we are currently facing.
-During these roundtables attendees and speaker will be joined by young girls from local schools to discuss:
+During these roundtables attendees and the speaker will be joined by diverse young students from local schools to discuss: